Uğur Yıldırım: Club career

 A freekick specialist, Yıldırım progressed through the Go Ahead Eagles youth academy.
 In the 2003–04 season he scored six goals in an Eerste Divisie match against Cambuur.
 This unique feat drew attention of bigger clubs and Yıldırım signed a contract at Heerenveen, with whom he had an outstanding debut season.
-In 2004, Yıldırım won a free kick tournament held in Marbella, beating out players such as Zinédine Zidane.
+In 2004, Yıldırım won a free kick tournament held in Marbella, beating out players such as Zinedine Zidane.

 In July 2007, he signed a three-year contract with Turkish Süper Lig club Gaziantepspor.
 During his time at the club, he scored three goals for his team.
 He subsequently moved to title challengers Sivasspor after claiming that Gaziantepspor had not paid his wages for several months.
 His time in Sivasspor was disappointing and he left after only six months on a free transfer.
 After his unsuccessful stay in Turkey, Yıldırım had several trials in 2008, but failed to impress with English clubs Blackburn Rovers, Plymouth Argyle and Watford.
 He then trialled with Azerbaijani club Neftçi Baku and Dutch side FC Zwolle.
 The result of this unsuccessful period of trials was eventually a contract with Kasımpaşa in January 2009 until the end of the season, where he was released in June 2009.

 In August 2010 Yıldırım agreed to join Dutch Eerste Divisie side AGOVV, signing a one-year contract for the club from his native town.
 Afterwards, he began playing on amateur level with CSV Apeldoorn.